Our Lady of Sorrows

 A prophecy spoken over an infant

 The origin of this devotion lies in a single moment recorded in the Gospel of Luke.
-When Mary and Joseph presented the infant Jesus at the Temple, the elderly Simeon blessed them, then turned to Mary directly with a warning: "This child is destined to cause the falling and rising of many in Israel, and to be a sign that will be spoken against, so that the thoughts of many hearts will be revealed.
-And a sword will pierce your own soul too" (Luke 2:34-35, NIV).
+When Mary and Joseph presented the infant Jesus at the Temple, the elderly Simeon blessed them, then turned to Mary directly with a warning: "Behold, this child is set for the fall and rising of many in Israel, and for a sign that is spoken against (and a sword will pierce through your own soul also), that thoughts out of many hearts may be revealed" (Luke 2:34-35, RSV-CE).
 It's a strange thing to say to a new mother — and it became the foundation for centuries of reflection on Mary's own suffering.

 A devotional depiction of the Virgin Mary in mourning robes, her heart pierced by seven swords, eyes cast upward in grief.